watertap-org/watertap/docs/getting_started/install.rst

        Then, select the "electrolytedb" database.
 The result should show three collections with some records loaded in each, as in :ref:`this screen <screenshot-mongodb-compass-edb>` .

-Running the ProteusLib test suite
+Running the WaterTAP test suite
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-To run the ProteusLib test suite, first install the optional testing dependencies using pip:
+To run the WaterTAP test suite, first install the optional testing dependencies using pip:

     .. code-block:: shell

         pip install "proteuslib[testing]"

 #.
-Then, run the following command to run the complete ProteusLib test suite:
+Then, run the following command to run the complete WaterTAP test suite:

     .. code-block:: shell